 Monk. – I will instruct you concerning this rather by examples than by teaching.

-Source: Caesarius of Heisterbach, The Dialogue on Miracles, translated by H. von E. Scott and C. C. Swinton Bland (London: Routledge, 1929), Book I, Part V, Chapter VII.
+Source: Caesarius of Heisterbach, The Dialogue on Miracles, trans. by H. von E. Scott and C. C. Swinton Bland (London: Routledge, 1929), Book I, Part V, Chapter VII.

 Not so long ago a monk of order by the name of Adam came to us.
 He told us of truly wonderful signs of Our Lady, the Queen of Heaven, and I would like to tell you two here, saving the others for later.
 This monk’s cloister is named Luka and lies in Saxony, and the man in charge of the church was a pious, good, spiritual man.
 One night as he went into his chapel before matins he saw there Our Lady seated in glorious adornment on the altar.
 Her appearance made him overjoyed, and he hoped that his service was welcome to her.
 On another occasion he went into the church after it had closed for the night.
 As he came to the place where the guests are wont to stand, there he saw the devil in the form of a black man standing on the tomb.
 And though he approached him with the sign of the cross the devil did not retreat nor even take any notice.
 As the monk bravely advanced nearer, the devil suddenly vanished as if he had never been there.
 In order to keep the devil away, he lay down on the same tomb and remained there until he had recited the seven penitential psalms.

-Source: Caesarius von Heisterbach, Dialogus Miraculoroum, translated into the English by Jeff Bowersox from Johann Hartlieb’s translation (Berlin: Weidmannsche Buchhandlung, 1929), Book II, Part I, Chapter XVIII.
+Source: Caesarius von Heisterbach, Dialogus Miraculoroum, trans. by Jeff Bowersox from Johann Hartlieb’s translation (Berlin: Weidmannsche Buchhandlung, 1929), Book II, Part I, Chapter XVIII.

 Newlich und in einer kurczen vergangen zeitt kom zw uns ein munch unnsers ordens mit dem namen Adam, der sagt uns ettlich grosz wunderzaichen von unser lieben frauen, der hymelkönigin, der ich zway stuck hernach beschreiben wil und die andern behalten und bis an ir stat sparn wil.
 Desselben munchs chloster ist genant Luka und ist in Sachsen land gelegen, darinn was ein custer, ein frummer, gutter, geistlicher man.
 Do derselb eins nachts in ir pethaus gieng vor der metten zeitt, do sah er unnser liebe frauen darinn auff dem allter als ein hauswirtinn in irem haws in grosser manigfaltiger zier und eren sicczen, davon er innikleich erfrewet ward und hoffte zu irn gnaden, wie ir villeicht sein dienst gevellikleich warn.
 Darnach zw einer andern zeitt do er das nachtes die kirchen besliessen wolt und also kom an die stat, do die geste pflegen ze steen, do sah er den tewfel in eines scwaczen menschen gestalt auff der par steen.
 Und do er sich vor im mit dem zaichen des heyligen chraucz gesegent, do wolt in der pos feint nicht weichen noch darauff acht haben, do gieng er khunleich und neher zw im, so pald verswand dieselb trucknusz.
 Do legt er sich dem selben tewfel ze schanden an die selben statt auff die par und lag so lang darauff, bis das er die syben puesz psalm doselbs ausgepett.

-Source: Caesarius von Heisterbach, Dialogus Miraculoroum, translated by Johann Hartlieb and edited by Karl Drescher (Berlin: Weidmannsche Buchhandlung, 1929), Book II, Part I, Chapter XVIII.
+Source: Caesarius von Heisterbach, Dialogus Miraculoroum, trans. by Johann Hartlieb and edited by Karl Drescher (Berlin: Weidmannsche Buchhandlung, 1929), Book II, Part I, Chapter XVIII.